xo/usql/README.md

 $ brew install --with-oracle --with-odbc usql
 ```

-Please note that Oracle support requires using the [`xo/xo` tap's][xo-tap]
+Please note that Oracle Database support requires using the [`xo/xo`
-`instantclient-sdk` formula.
-Any other `instantclient-sdk` formulae or older
+tap's][xo-tap] `instantclient-sdk` formula.
+Any other `instantclient-sdk`
-versions of the Oracle Instant Client SDK [should be uninstalled][xo-tap-notes]
+formulae or older versions of the Oracle Instant Client SDK [should be
-prior to attempting the above:
+uninstalled][xo-tap-notes] prior to attempting the above:

 ```sh
 # uninstall the instantclient-sdk formula